-Many astrophysical objects are not simple enough to be modeled by a single component.
+Interesting astrophysical objects are rarely not simple enough to be modelled by a simple geometrical component, and nothing is better than Image Reconstruction, provided there are enough u,v coverage.
+But model fitting of simple geometrical functions in the visibilities themselves is quasi mandatory to extract sound physical information (fluxes, positions, angles, components spectra...).
 For instance, to model some circumstellar environment, you often need two components : some elliptical one for the environment itself, and a uniform disk or point source, for the star if its contribution to the total flux is not negligible.